Ssentongo-Mansoor/troublesolutions.io/index.md

-## Welcome to GitHub Pages
+## Welcome to Trouble Solutions

-You can use the [editor on GitHub](https://github.com/Ssentongo-Mansoor/troublesolutions.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+You can use the this platform (https://github.com/Ssentongo-Mansoor/troublesolutions.io//index.md) to write and post an incident post-mortem report for any problem that you have ever solved.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+This is to ensure that everyone can learn from the committed mistakes.
+Mistakes are there for us to learn not to blame anyone

 ### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Post it here to help another one to solve it.

 ```markdown
 Syntax highlighted code block